Browse Journals and Peer-Reviewed Series

 Spreadsheets in Education (eJSiE) (Bond Business School)

 Spreadsheets in Education (eJSiE) is an open access electronic journal devoted to the publication of quality refereed articles concerned with studies of the role that spreadsheets can play in education.
 Our aim is to provide a focus for advances in our understanding of the creative uses of spreadsheets in constructivist educational contexts.

-Spreadsheets in Education (eJSiE) is an open access on-line journal.
+This is an open access on-line journal.
 All accepted papers are published and made available at no cost to the author or the reader.Copyright in material published in Spreadsheets in Education remains with the author.
 Reproduction is permitted for educational, non-commercial purposes only, with appropriate referencing as required by the Attribution Non Commercial No Derivatives (CC-BY-NC-ND) Creative Commons licence attached to each article.
 Please feel free to browse the site and to contact us if you have constructive feedback regarding eJSiE.

 The National Legal Eagle (Faculty of Law)